svmiller/steveproj/README.md

 ultimately places R Markdown and Pandoc—which are necessary for this package—before LaTeX in terms of document preparation.
 No matter, `{steveproj}` necessarily elevates LaTeX PDF documents above other output types.

+There are two options for installing LaTeX on your system.
+First, you can install it yourself—in all its 4+ gigabytes of glory.
+For Mac users, this is “MacTeX” and you can [install it here](http://www.tug.org/mactex/).
+For Windows users, this is “MikTeX” and you can [install it here](https://miktex.org/).
+For (Ubuntu) Linux users, something like
+`sudo apt-get install texlive-base texlive-latex-base texlive-latex-extra` should work.
+Linux users are probably aware that whatever version of LaTeX comes default in their package manager of choice comes with multiple, complementary packages.
+Installing even `texlive-base` will probably install more of them as dependencies.

-Interested users with no awareness of LaTeX should know `{steveproj}` imports `{rmarkdown}`, which in turn imports `{tinytex}`.
-This would install and maintain a version of LaTeX to compile these documents.
-However, the particular flavor of LaTeX template (from `{stevetemplates}`) requires one additional LaTeX dependency that `{tinytex}` does not install by default.
+The second option is tailored for those interested users with no awareness of LaTeX. `{steveproj}` imports `{rmarkdown}`, which in turn imports `{tinytex}`.
+This would install and maintain a version of LaTeX to compile these documents that ostensibly precludes the need to install the more comprehensive suites available for download and installation on the internet.
+I will only add that users who do this should know the preferred flavor of LaTeX template (from `{stevetemplates}`) in this package requires one additional LaTeX dependency that `{tinytex}` does not install by default.
 You may encounter a vague error in rendering to PDF that reads something like this.

 > !
 Undefined control sequence. l.40 {same} % disable monospaced font
 > for URLs